DrishtiBhat0203/nslab2025/NSLabExps/README.md

 (iv) Key Exchange messages were exchanged to generate shared session keys.
 (v) Change Cipher Spec and Finished packets indicated the start of encrypted communication.

+Wireshark observation(analysis):
+(i) The ClientHello packet showed supported TLS versions, cipher suites, and extensions.
+(ii) The ServerHello packet selected the TLS version and cipher suite and started session negotiation.
+(iii) The server sent its digital certificate, which was visible in Wireshark for verification.
+(iv) Key Exchange messages were exchanged to derive shared session keys.
+(v) Change Cipher Spec and Finished packets indicated that encrypted communication had begun.

 [Open PDF](./TLSHandshakeExp05.pdf)

 ##Experiment06 - Establish Secure Remote Login using SSH